jennyxycai/doc_parser/README.md

-# resume_parser
+# doc parser
-Mock dashboard for indexing resume documents based on keywords and experiences
+Mock dashboard for indexing documents based on keywords